 World2Cover Travel Insurance is a tradename of Tokio Marine & Nichido Fire Insurance Co.
 Ltd. (Tokio Marine & Nichido) ABN 80 000 438 291, AFSL 246 548.

-COVID-19 FAQ's - For all policies purchased on or after 17th November 2021
+COVID-19 FAQs – For all policies purchased on or after 30th September 2025

-The diagnosis of COVID-19 must be by a medical professional or government testing program.
-This would include diagnosis by your local health authority.
+Any diagnosis of COVID-19 whether this be in Australia or overseas, must be made by a medical professional or government testing program.
+This would include diagnosis by Your local health authority or the relevant overseas health authority for the country You are travelling in.

-We have outlined the most commons scenarios here.
-Please contact us if you have any questions or require any further information.
-Customers always have a right to lodge a claim for consideration against the terms and conditions of the policy and the individual circumstances.
+We have outlined the most common scenarios that could be raised by our customers below.
+Please contact us if you have any questions or require any further information or clarification on cover.
+Customers always have a right to lodge a claim for consideration under their policy, which will be considered in line with policy terms and conditions and their individual circumstances.

 Am I covered for medical expenses if I am diagnosed with COVID-19 during my trip?